jyavenard/mozilla-icecream/README.md

 ## Make sure you are running the latest version of icecream

-Ubuntu prior 18.04 ships an old icecream version released in 2013: version 1.0.1.
-You will find the latest release (1.1) packages for ubuntu/debian in the packages directory.
+Ubuntu prior 18.04 shipped an old icecream version released in 2013: version 1.0.1.
+Upgrade to a Ubuntu 18.04 or you will find the latest release (1.1) packages for ubuntu/debian in the packages directory.

 ## Getting icecream installed and running on Mac